 - Develop appropriate motions to suppress evidence

 If you are charged with a sexual crime in the federal, state, juvenile or military court jurisdiction, please contact the criminal defense attorneys at Jacoby & Meyers for a free consultation.
-We have offices nationwide.
+We have offices throughout the U.S.